Pulsar Polarization Array Limits on Ultralight Axion-like Dark Matter

-The ionospheric Faraday rotation is strongly influenced by solar activities, and varies significantly over time, on scales of hours to years, and direction.
-These effects complicate the prediction and yield a large uncertainty for the predicted RM values.
-For instance, the \texttt{ionFR} prediction for a given pulsar may fluctuate by up to $\sim1$\,rad\,m$^{-2}$ within two hours, particularly during intense solar activities, and can also differ from the \texttt{IRI} one by $\mathcal O(1)$ rad\,m$^{-2}$.
+The ionospheric Faraday rotation is strongly influenced by solar activities, and its contributions to the observed PA residuals may vary significantly over time, on scales of hours to years, and direction.
+For example, solar activities can greatly impact the ionospheric total electron content, leading to considerable annual variations in the observed PA residuals.
+As illustrated in Fig.~\ref{fig:dPA_ionfr}, the apparent annual oscillations for PSRs J1713+0747 and J1744$-$1134 in Fig.~\ref{fig:dPA} get significantly reduced - though not entirely eliminated - supporting the conjecture of their ionospheric origin~\footnote { The observed annual oscillations for these pulsars may receive contributions also from the ISM effects~\cite{hotan2004psrchive,Everett:2000yj,arzoumanian2023nanograv}, such as the annual variations of magnetic field strength caused by magnetized clumps of material along the line of sight to the pulsars~\cite{arzoumanian2023nanograv}.}.
+Generally, the complexity of solar activities make it challenging to predict the ionospheric effects and hence yield a large uncertainty for the predicted RM values.
+The \texttt{ionFR} prediction for a given pulsar may fluctuate by up to $\sim1$\,rad\,m$^{-2}$ within two hours, particularly during intense solar activities, and can also differ from the \texttt{IRI} one by $\mathcal O(1)$ rad\,m$^{-2}$.
 Furthermore, for many pulsars, we observe a discrepancy between the median measurement error and the SD of PA residuals after ionospheric subtraction (see the last two columns in Table~\ref{tab:pulsar_properties}).
 This suggests the presence of unmodeled noise in the PA residual time series, despite the efforts to model ionospheric corrections using \texttt{ionFR}.
-To account for these observations, we incorporate additional random and deterministic noise components alongside radiometer noise and modeled ionospheric corrections, following the common practices in the PTA analysis~\cite{Lentati:2014}.
+To account for these observations, we incorporate additional noise components alongside radiometer noise and modeled ionospheric corrections, following the common practices in the PTA analysis~\cite{Lentati:2014}.
 This advanced noise modeling has not been considered in the existing analyses of pulsar polarization data, and turns out to be crucial for optimizing the PPA detection of the ALDM signal.

 The random noise includes temporally uncorrelated (white noise) and correlated (red noise) parts.
 Our modeling of white noise is similar to that of the PTA analysis, with the covariance matrix